 Notting Hill Carnival Message

-The Notting Hill Carnival did a great job forwarding their vision of “To foster the creative development and enhancement of diverse artistic excellence, thus transforming perceptions of London Notting Hill Carnival culture locally, nationally and internationally.” – Notting Hill Carnival Website
+The Notting Hill Carnival did a great job forwarding its vision of “To foster the creative development and enhancement of diverse artistic excellence, thus transforming perceptions of London Notting Hill Carnival culture locally, nationally and internationally.” – Notting Hill Carnival Website

 Despite the small hiccup of the “unknown substance” and all the bad media hype, the Notting Hill Carnival 2017 was a great success.
 It brought together nearly two million people from across London and abroad to enjoy the music, good food, incredible costumes and other festivities.
 The Carnival in Rio, the only larger street festival in the world, could learn a thing or two from its London counterpart.